Spread the love

 The Puerto-Princesa Subterranean River National Park is a UNESCO World Heritage Site located in the province of Palawan.
 The park is home to an impressive river system that winds its way through a series of caves.
 The park is a great place to explore the stunning natural beauty of the Philippines.

-See also Discovering the Rich Culture of Texas World Heritage Sites
+See also Exploring the World Heritage Sites of the Netherlands

 The park is home to a variety of wildlife, including monkeys, lizards, and birds.
 It is also home to a number of endangered species, such as the Palawan Hornbill and the Philippine Crocodile.
 The park is an important part of the country’s cultural heritage and is a great place to explore the natural beauty of the Philippines.